Yogeshjathar/CRUD/README.md

 {
     "name": "HP Pavilion",
     "price": 75000.00
-// Mentioned the product id that you want to update
+// Mentioned the product id in URl that you want to update }
-}
 ```